open-component-model/ocm-spec/doc/01-model/04-example.md

   - name: image             # name of this resource
     version: "1.0"          # version of this resource
     type: ociImage          # type of the resource (here indicating a container image)
-    relation: external      # located in an external registry
+    relation: external      # resource is provided by a different entity than the component
     access:                 # access information how to locate this resource
       imageReference: gcr.io/google_containers/echoserver:1.10
       type: ociArtifact